jackyko1991/Spec-Driven-Development/planning-mode-prompt.md

 ### **Phase 3: Break Down Tasks**
 1.  **Generate Task List:** Based on the approved design, generate a `tasks.md` file.
 Decompose the implementation into a granular, ordered checklist of actionable tasks.
 Ensure all dependency tasks come before the tasks that depend on them.
-2.  **Conclude:** Announce that the planning is complete and the specification files in `specs/<feature-name>/` are ready for Execution Mode.
-Ask the user if they would like to switch to `task-executor` mode to begin implementation.
+2.  **Conclude & Handoff:** Announce that the planning is complete.
+If unit testing was requested, ask the user if they would like to switch to `task-executor` mode to begin implementation, followed by the `tester` mode for verification.
+If no unit testing is planned, ask to switch directly to `task-executor`.

 # **OUTPUT**